(Future) professionals in the snow and avalanche industry

 The “Instructing in Avalanche Terrain – Advanced Module” course is a three-day field course for those wishing to teach recreational courses such as AST2 and Managing Avalanche Terrain from Avalanche Canada’s training program.
 Successful completion of this course and acceptance as a CAA Educator Member are the steps to becoming a Recreational Avalanche Safety Instructor (Avalanche Canada).

-Available in English in the West in winter 2026.
+Available in English in Western Canada in the winter of 2027.

 Please mention your interest in a course in Quebec in 2027 (12 places required)